YaleSTC/android_testing_training/README.md

 ### Testing

 As explained during our earlier session, code testing is one of the most overlooked (at least during amateurish projects) and the most important parts of code development, since it makes sure that the code works and that there are no regressions caused by new code and features!
 Starting with the new Yale app we will be introducing Continuous Integration (the code will be built and tested for you before you are able to push / right after you push!) and rigorous guidelines for both unit and functional tests.
 While I will be taking care of CI, everyone must write good tests.
-In this part of the tutorial we will go over the basics of writting tests within the android framework.
+In this part of the tutorial we will go over the basics of writing tests within the android framework.

 As with everything in Android, Google is your best friend and offers a bunch of good materials considering testing (some of which is really fresh -- 2016 or after).